mcreel/Econometrics/README.md

    samin()
    ```
  when in Julia.

-10. To run examples, cd into the relevant subdirectory of Econometrics/Examples, and then just include the script you would like to run.
+8. To run examples, cd into the relevant subdirectory of Econometrics/Examples, and then just include the script you would like to run.

+9. I recommend setting your operating system to open .jl files with your favorite editor,
+   to make the links in econometrics.pdf open in that editor.
+10. To speed things up **a lot**, type ``ìnclude "MakeSysimage.jl"`` from Julia, having started Julia with ``julia --proj`` in the directory where you installed the notes.
+This will compile all of the packages, and keep the compiled images for re-use.
+If you do this, when you start Julia in the future, use ``julia --proj -J JuliaSysimage.so`` (*caveat*: I have only tried this using Linux.
+If you're a Windows or OSX user, please open an issue if these instructions don't work)

 ## There are a couple of unusual thing about these notes:
 - they are available in editable form (econometrics.lyx), so that you can modify them to suit your needs: see the first chapter for more information, and get LyX from  www.lyx.org.